 What kind of company is Sedera Health?

 Sedera is a patient advocacy and benevolence organization.
-Sedera provides the framework and administrative support for our group Health Care Sharing Membership, as well as access to a number of ancillary health services.
+Sedera provides the framework and administrative support for our group Medical Cost Sharing Membership, as well as access to a number of ancillary health services.

 What is Sedera Health about?

 Sedera believes that our Members, in concert with the medical providers of their choosing, have a natural incentive to do what is best for themselves and their families, as well as the primary responsibility for making their own health care decisions.
 When our Members have financial needs due to illness that are greater than they can individually bear, we believe that the Sedera community, in a corporate sense, should assist in carrying one another’s burdens.
 Our method of sharing each other’s medical bills seeks to teach these principles as an integral part of our community of sharing philosophy.

 Isn’t Sedera really just another health insurance company?

 No. Insurance arrangements are a contract whereby one party agrees to be legally responsible for and accept another party’s risk of loss in exchange for a payment—a premium.
 Medical cost sharing is an arrangement whereby Members agree to share one-another’s medical expenses through an act of voluntary giving.
 Sedera is not licensed or registered by any insurance board or department since we are not practicing the business of insurance.
 We do not assess applicants’ health risks, because neither Sedera nor our Members are assuming financial liability for any other member’s risk.
 Unlike insurance, the focus of Sedera’s medical cost sharing program is on how our Members help each another with their immediate needs.

 What’s the advantage of Sedera not being a health insurance company?